When governments imposed COVID-19 work from home orders, some legal departments and law firms were better prepared than others to support remote work.

 (Also, it looks like Google is rolling out an alternative to VPNs).

 If a legal department or law firm already uses Microsoft Office 365 or Google’s G Suite, they probably have most of the software needed for remote work.
-The backbone of these offerings are productivity tools such as word processing programs (Word and Google Docs), spreadsheets (Excel and Google sheets) and presentation software (PowerPoint and Google Slides).
+The backbone of these offerings are productivity software such as word processing programs (Word and Google Docs), spreadsheets (Excel and Google sheets) and presentation software (PowerPoint and Google Slides).

 Other than legal specific software particular to a practice area, having access to Microsoft’s and Google’s productivity suites will permit legal teams to get a good chunk of their work done.